 Before social distancing became a part of our everyday vernacular, project manager Martha attended the Deliver Conference in Manchester.
-Here she shares her key takeaways from the day, including some best practice when it comes to remote working, something we will all need to get used to, and better at, in the coming months.
+Here, she shares her key takeaways from the day, including some best practice when it comes to remote working, something we will all need to get used to, and better at, in the coming months.

-What is the Deliver Conference all about?
+What is Deliver Conference all about?

 The conference was a broad selection of short and long talks on topics affecting delivery teams working in an agile manner.
 There aren’t many conferences dedicated to project management and delivery, so I was really keen to attend!

 5 Top Content themes: